 Unverified sources state that Pakistan based experts were able to locate the incursion later on the basis of hints provided by the actual hackers who infiltrated the networks.

-Since long time ago, China and Pakistan have been conducting cyberattacks against Indian military and commercial enterprises.
-This has been attributed to officials’ ignorance of how to prevent the attacks, which are typically launched by straightforward trojan email or phishing website.
+Since a long time ago, China and Pakistan have been conducting cyberattacks against Indian military and commercial enterprises.
+This has been attributed to officials’ ignorance of how to prevent the attacks, which are typically launched by a straightforward trojan email or a phishing website.